vuthanhtung2412/computer-setup/Mac/other_apps_setups/vivaldi.md

 ## Notes

-+ If I want to another address in the same tile I can use `o` in vimium
 + Since vivaldi tiling is tab-scoped not workspace-scope -> avoid using tab split for extended duration.
 + In a tab stack tiled view, a new tab will automatically open in a tiled pane.
 + Switch tab always break tiling setup.
 Other browsers seem to use the same mechanism (zen,edge)
 + Avoid new creating new tabs.
+Try using vimium `b` and `o` as much as possible
+  + only use tab for page that has high latency load (ddog, figma)
 + Memory saver to `automatic`
 + Panels on the right
 + Fix quick command priority